Dollyn/vscode-line-counter/README.md

 ## Features

-This is the first version of line-counter plugin.
-It countributes 2 commands to count the LOC of current opened file and the whole workspace:
+This is a plugin that counts the number of lines of code.
+Users can use the following two commands to count the current file or the entire workspace's code line:

 - Count current file
 - Count workspace

-You can custom the includes/excludes file pattern:
+You can also customize the inclusion or omission of certain files by following the configuration:

 ```
     "line-counter.excludes": [